ngonimombeshora/ontologydocs/BUILD.md

 as needed, and export the JSON from WebVOWL and back to the same path on disk as you started with.

-### Grafting VOWL visualisations onto the PyLODE documentation
+### Grafting VOWL visualizations onto the PyLODE documentation

 For each module (except the metadata module which has no graphical representation), replace the following documentation: